 Can I appeal my suspension?

 You have the option to appeal the suspension.
-An appeal must be based on extenuating circumstances that seriously affected academic performance, such as student/parent injury or illness, death of a relative or other special circumstances.
+An appeal must be based on extenuating circumstances that seriously affected academic performance such as student or parent injury or illness, death of a relative or other special circumstances.

 The Appeal Process

 The appeal form and instructions may be found on your campus website.
 You will be required to submit supporting documentation.
 You will also need to explain what type of circumstances contributed to the academic problem and what plans you have to eliminate those problems in the future.
+Submission of an appeal does not guarantee approval.
+While there is no regulatory limit on the number of times a student may appeal their SAP status, the extenuating circumstances for the SAP Appeal cannot be the same as the previous appeal.
 We realize that sharing personal information can be difficult.
 Be assured that your statement will remain confidential.
 An academic plan approved by an academic advisor may be required.
 Contact the Financial Aid Office if you have questions or need assistance to begin processing an appeal.
+Results of the SAP Appeal will be sent to the student’s ERAU email account.
+Embry-Riddle’s SAP Appeal decisions are final and cannot be appealed to the U.S. Department of Education.

 Appeal Forms can be found on your campus website: